SpiderLabs/OWASP-CRS-Documentation/install.rst

 Installing OWASP CRS
 =====================

-We are glad you choose OWASP CRS the premier free ModSecurity ruleset.
+We are glad you chose OWASP CRS the premier free ModSecurity ruleset.
 Below you should find all the information you need to properly install CRS.
 If you are having problems feel free to reach out to our mailing list.
 You can signup at: https://lists.owasp.org/mailman/listinfo/owasp-modsecurity-core-rule-set

 Prerequisites
 =============